Tuesday, 23 September 2014

 When we compare numerical sets, we must compare them by parts and comparing one part is equivalent to comparing the whole if they are regular things.

-This way, 2N is smaller than N because when we consider the accumulation criterion {x ͼ SET/1 ≤ x ≤ 5} we get fewer elements in 2N and that is a reasonable sample (of size that is acceptable).
+This way, 2N is smaller than N because when we consider the accumulation criterion {x belongs to N/1 ≤ x ≤ 5} we get fewer elements in 2N and that is a reasonable sample (of size that is acceptable).

-There seems to realistically be no mystery in any of it and we are simply uttering wrong things when we say that the cardinality of the reals is the same as the cardinality of the rational numbers, for instance.
+There seems to realistically be no mystery in any of it and we are simply uttering wrong things when we say that the cardinality of the reals is the same as the cardinality of the rational numbers.

 The cardinality of the reals is greater than the cardinality of the rational numbers, quite trivially, since we add numbers to each small interval.

-Marcia’s Measure would then be an interval of Lebesgue measure five, for instance, and would be suitable to determine how big an ordered numerical set is when compared to another.
+Marcia’s Measure would then be the slices of the sets under analysis that correspond to an interval of Lebesgue measure five and would be suitable to determine how big an ordered numerical set is when compared to another, provided that the elements of each one of the sets under analysis be equally distributed along the real line.

 References: